tracer-protocol/perpetual-contracts/contracts/Interfaces/README_Interfaces_Overview.md

 =>The specific implementation of this interface as a contract can be found in Receipt.sol
 **Explanation:** The receipt contract handles the creation of liquidation  receipts and retrieval  of funds entitled to entities who facilitate a complete and successful liquidation ;

-**ITracer.sol**
+**ITracerPerpetualSwaps.sol**
-ITracer.sol is an interface that describes the functions that a Tracer contract should implement.
+ITracerPerpetualSwaps.sol is an interface that describes the functions that a Tracer contract should implement.
 =>The specific implementation of this interface as a contract can be found in TracerV2.sol
 **Explanation:** The tracer contract handles the deployment  of tracer markets, creation and filling of market orders, settlement of accounts and updating the pricing values of the Tracer (via a pricing contract (e.g. Pricing.sol)).
 The Tracer contract also contains governance functions that allows the contract owner to transfer ownership of a Tracer, change/set the pricing oracles and manipulate the fee system.